opain/GenoPred/GenoPredPipe/README.md

 ### Step 3

 Prepare a snakemake profile for parallel computing.
-Follow instructions [here](https://snakemake.readthedocs.io/en/stable/executing/cli.html#profiles).
+I have provided an example for users using a slurm scheduler called 'example_slurm_profile_config.yaml'.
+Slurm users should create a folder called 'slurm' in '$HOME/.config/snakemake', and then copy in the example_slurm_profile_config.yaml, renaming it to config.yaml.
+More information about profiles in snakemake can be found [here](https://snakemake.readthedocs.io/en/stable/executing/cli.html#profiles).

 ***